WorksOS/con-services/MasterDataConsumers/AcceptanceTests/readme.md

 ======

 The deploy folder is where the docker image is built from.
-And because of the way we use docker-compose.yml and also for test result file retrievral, this folder need to have exactly the following structure:
+And because of the way we use docker-compose.yml and also for test result file retrieval, this folder need to have exactly the following structure:

 deploy
 |